xlnwel/blog/docs/_posts/2021-01-27-Go-Explore.md

 At each step of the randomized search, new values of each parameter $$w,h,d$$ are proposed by sampling from a geometric distribution whose mean is the current best known value of the given parameter.
 If the current best known value is lower than a heuristic minimum mean, the heuristic mean is used instead.
 New parameter values are re-sampled if they fall outside of the valid range of the parameter.

-The recent frames that constitute the sample over which parameter search is done are obtained by maintaining a set of recently seen sample frames as Go-Explore runs: each time a frame not already in the set is seen during the explore step, it is added to the running set with a probability of $$1\%$$.
+The recent frames that constitute the sample over which parameter search is done are obtained by maintaining a set of recently seen sample frames as Go-Explore runs: during the exploration phase, a frame not already is added to the running set with a probability of $$1\%$$.
 If the resulting set contains more than 10,000 frames, the oldest frame it contains is removed.

 We omit the domain knowledge representations and refer interested readers to the paper.